bartoszlorek/blob2d/src/addons/README.md

 ### Collision Response

-This is the callback function passed to the collision detection method that determines what should happen when two objects collide.
+The callback function passed to the collision detection method that determines what should happen when two objects collide.
 The function takes three arguments: two colliders a separation object.

 ```ts
 type TSeparation = {